sreeja-04/time_series_forecasting_for_desalination_process/README.md

 | SVR          | 0.0662         | 0.3689           |
 | **Hybrid**   | **0.0596**     | **0.3331**       |

-Hybrid model achieved **lowest error rates**, capturing both trend and anomalies.
+The hybrid model achieved the **lowest error rates**, effectively modeling both structured patterns and anomalies.

 ## Technologies Used